Ethanol: Death Sentence for 2 Stroke Engines

 Edmunds.com published a study in 2007 where they tested the effects of blended gasoline (E85) on fuel economy as compared to regular gasoline.
 In the study, researchers made two separate round trips from San Diego to Las Vegas and back in a 2007 Chevrolet Tahoe LT.
 They used regular gasoline for the first trip and E85 gasoline for the second trip.

-The results from the study were staggering:
+The results of the study were staggering:

 With regular gasoline, the entire trip used 36.5 gallons of gasoline.
 They achieved an average fuel economy of 18.3 mpg, and cost $124.66 with the average price per gallon being $3.42.

-With E85 gasoline, the entire trip took 50 gallons of gasoline.
+With ethanol E85 gasoline, the entire trip took 50 gallons of gasoline.
 They achieved an average fuel economy of 13.5 mpg, and cost $154.29 with the average price per gallon being $3.09.

 That’s almost a 5-mpg difference with nearly a $30 price difference.
 Not to mention that the average price per gallon was $.33 more for regular gasoline.